Hanuš Wihan

-Hanuš Wihan (5 June 1855 – 1 May 1920) was a renowned Czech cellist, considered the greatest of his time.
+Hanuš Wihan (5 June 1855 – 1 May 1920) was a Czech cellist.
+Some considered him the greatest of his time.
 He was strongly associated with the works of Antonín Dvořák, whose Cello Concerto in B minor, Rondo in G minor, and the short piece Silent Woods were all dedicated to him.
 He was the founder and later cellist of the Czech String Quartet, which was world-famous throughout its 40-year existence.